Alicia Keys: 2019–2022: Alicia, Keys and authorship

-In September 2019, Keys released a new single, "Show Me Love" with Miguel.
+On January 15, 2019, Alicia Keys was announced as the host of the 61st Annual Grammy Awards.
+When Keys hosted the event on February 10, 2019, it became the first time a woman hosted the show in 14 years.
+Keys performed at Pride Live's Stonewall Day Concert on June 28, 2019.
+Later Keys was announced as the buyer of the "Razor House" in the La Jolla community of San Diego, California.
+In September 2019, Keys released a new single, "Show Me Love", with Miguel.
 The accompanying music video starred actors Michael B. Jordan and Zoe Saldana.
-The song impacted urban radio on September 24, 2019, as the first single from Keys's upcoming seventh studio album.
-Keys performed the track for the first time during her appearance at the 2019 iHeart Radio Music Festival in Las Vegas.
+The song was released on September 24, 2019, as the first single from Keys's upcoming seventh studio album.
 The song was a commercial success on US Urban music charts and became Keys's first song to reach the Billboard Hot 100 since "Girl on Fire" in 2012; peaking at number 90 on November 22, 2019.
-This success extended her record as the artist with the most number one singles on the Adult R&B Songs chart; reigning for 5 consecutive weeks.
-The song was atop this chart at the #1 position the weeks of December 14, December 21, and December 28 in 2019 and the weeks of January 4 and 11 in 2020.
-As of the week of January 11, 2020 "Show Me Love" had been on the Adult R&B Songs Chart (any position) for 16 weeks (the chart has 30 positions).
-It also became Keys's 11th song to reach number one on the Adult R&B Songs chart.
+This success extended her record as the artist with the most number one singles on the Adult R&B Songs chart; reigning for five consecutive weeks.
 It was followed by the release of the single "Time Machine" in November 2019.
 The music video for "Time Machine" was released the same month and noted for its retro roller rink setting and vibes.

-In December 2019 Keys was awarded the American Express Impact Award for her efforts to foster female artist growth and provide them with new opportunities through the non-profit she co-founded the year before and developed in 2019 named She Is the Music.
+In December 2019, Keys was awarded the American Express Impact Award for her efforts to foster female artist growth and provide them with new opportunities through the non-profit she co-founded the year before and developed in 2019 named She Is the Music.
 Keys received the award at the 14th Annual Women in Music Billboard event on December 12, 2019.

 On January 26, 2020, Alicia Keys hosted the 62nd Annual Grammy Awards for the second year in a row as announced on November 14, 2019.
-In addition to hosting the event, Keys performed multiple times including a tribute with Boyz II Men to basketball star Kobe Bryant who died in a helicopter crash earlier that same day.
+In addition to hosting the event, Keys performed multiple times, including a tribute with Boyz II Men to basketball star Kobe Bryant, who died in a helicopter crash earlier that same day.
 Keys also performed her new song "Underdog" with Brittany Howard backing the performance on acoustic guitar.
 Keys's seventh studio album Alicia was originally scheduled to be released on May 15, 2020, but then got postponed to September 18, 2020, due to the COVID-19 pandemic.

-Keys released her memoir More Myself: A Journey on March 31, 2020.
-In September 2020, Keys launched her lifestyle brand Keys Soulcare.
-On October 29, 2020, Alicia released "A Beautiful Noise" with Brandi Carlile to encourage Americans to get out and vote.
-Alicia and Brandi performed "A Beautiful Noise" on Every Vote Counts: A Celebration of Democracy on CBS.
-"A Beautiful Noise" was also included on the digital reissue of Keys's seventh studio album Alicia that was released on December 18, 2020.
+It debuted at number four on the Billboard 200 in its first week and became Keys's eighth top-10 record in the US and won the Grammy Award for Best Immersive Audio Album at the 2022 Grammy Awards.
+On October 29, 2020, Keys released "A Beautiful Noise" with Brandi Carlile to encourage Americans to get out and vote.
+It was also included on the digital reissue of Keys's seventh studio album Alicia that was released on December 18, 2020.